Modelio-R-D/MYRTUSDesigner/README.md

 ##  Example Projects

-The release includes two example model projects that demonstrate usage:
+The release v0.5 includes an example model projects that demonstrate usage:

-- `MYRTUS.Face.Application.zip`
-- `Smart.City.Traffic.Management.zip`
+- `SafeTraffic_TNO_02052025.zip`

 To import an example project: